weecology/ogrants/add.md

 ---
 ```

-This can be submitted along with the grant information if you're using an issue
+This can be submitted along with the grant information if you're using an issue.
-or email.
 If you're submitting a pull request it should be placed in a file
 named `lastname_firstname.md` in the `_authors` directory.